-The National Assembly of State Arts Agencies (NASAA) is a nonprofit, nonpartisan organization.
-In collaboration with the nation's 56 state and jurisdictional arts councils, we advance the arts as a powerful path to economic prosperity, rural resilience, good health, education success and strong communities in which everyone thrives.
-NASAA serves as a clearinghouse for data and research about public funding for the arts as well as the policies and programs of state arts agencies.
-For more information about NASAA and the work of state arts agencies, visit www.nasaa-arts.org.
+The National Assembly of State Arts Agencies (NASAA) is the membership organization that serves the nation's state arts agencies.
+NASAA helps state arts agencies fulfill their many citizen service roles by providing knowledge services, representation and leadership programs that strengthen the state arts agency community.
+NASAA also serves as a clearinghouse for data and research about public funding and the arts.
+For more information on the work of state arts agencies, call 202-347-6352 or visit www.nasaa-arts.org.